rivelinorf/author/README.md

 # author
-Microservice used for studies with feign client and actuator
+Example microservice with integration using feign client and actuator